anathema43/diamo/FIREBASE_VS_SUPABASE_ANALYSIS.md

 - ✅ **Proven Scalability** - Handles millions of users
 - ✅ **Rich Documentation** - Extensive community support
 - ✅ **Your Team Knows It** - No learning curve

-## 🟢 **When Supabase WOULD Make Sense:**

-### **For New Projects:**
-- Starting fresh without existing Firebase code
-- Need for SQL queries and complex relationships
-- Preference for PostgreSQL over NoSQL
-- Open-source requirements

-### **For Your Future Projects:**
-- Next e-commerce platform
-- When you need advanced SQL features
-- If you want to avoid vendor lock-in

 ## 💰 **Cost Comparison (Monthly)**